All Episodes

 I will not be behind a golden EIB microphone tomorrow.

-I have a big time super secret meetings about which I can not divulge a thing.
+I have a big-time super-secret meetings about which I can not divulge a thing.

 And I have another one on Monday.

-Uh so a couple four-day weeks coming up.
+So a couple four-day weeks coming up.

-And uh who's is it Mark Belling next Monday?
+And who's it Mark Belling next Monday?

-It'll be yeah, I think it is.
+It'll be, yeah, I think it is.

 Yes, on the 30th, it'll be Mark Belling.

-Uh I know it's devastating, but these things come up.
+I know it's devastating, but these things come up.

 Barack Obama, Democrat presidential candidate, said Thursday last week that laws should be strengthened to prevent the mentally ill from buying guns.